-Whether you’re making up or breaking up, it is important to understand the effect marriage, divorce or separation can have on your Will.
+Whether it's the start of a relationship or the end, it is important to understand the effect marriage, divorce or separation can have on your Will.

-Just like your relationship status on Facebook, your Will should reflect any significant relationship changes.
-Such changes can include marriage, entering a de facto relationship, divorce or separation.
+Your Will should reflect any significant relationship changes - these changes can include marriage, entering a de facto relationship, divorce or separation.

 Marriage and Wills

 Many Australians are unaware that their Will becomes invalid when they marry.
 In fact, new research by Slater and Gordon has revealed that many Australians are unaware that their Will becomes invalid as a result of marriage.

 If you fail to update your Will to reflect this major relationship change, a large part of your estate may be awarded to your spouse.
 This may not be a problem for many first-time marriages, but if you have children from a previous marriage or other people you wish to provide for, it is worth taking control of your estate.

 The only circumstance where a Will does not become invalid upon marriage is if you made a Will prior to marriage that expressly states it is made “in contemplation of marriage”.
 Apart from this one exception, you Will need a new Will if you marry.

 With the trend of hosting divorce parties, it is essential that before you start planning your soiree, you update your Will to recognise your new found freedom.

 Unlike divorce, marriage separation does not have an effect on your Will.
 The period of separation that occurs prior to divorce is possibly one of the most important times to ensure your Will reflects your changed circumstances.

 If you fail to update your Will upon separation and you pass away, your spouse may inherit any property you left to them.
 Similarly, if your Will names your spouse as your executor, they will be entitled to take up that role regardless if you wanted them to or not.